skypesky/to-where-cli/README.md

 # to-where-cli

-Give your URL and folder an alias, and you can open your URL or folder through the alias in the future.
+Give your URL and folder an alias, and you can open your URL on the browser or open the folder on the file manager through the alias in the future.

 ## install